 - Risk of emergence of resistant HBV infection [see Warnings and Precautions (5.4)].

 Clinical Trials Experience

-Adverse Reactions in Clinical Trials of Adults With Chronic Hepatitis B Virus Infection: Clinical adverse reactions (regardless of investigator’s causality assessment) reported in greater or equal to 10% of subjects who received Lamivudine and reported at a rate greater than placebo are listed in Table 2.
+Clinical adverse reactions (regardless of investigator’s causality assessment) reported in greater than or equal to 10% of subjects who received Lamivudine and reported at a rate greater than in subjects who received placebo are listed in Table 2.

 |a Includes adverse events regardless of severity and causality assessment.|